Sliding Doors vs Bi-Fold Doors: What should I choose?

 Sliding Doors vs Bi-Fold Doors: Which is best for your project?

-Choosing between an Aluminium Sliding Door and an Aluminium Bi-Folding Door is a common conundrum for homeowners across Devon and Cornwall as they look to renovate their properties.
+Choosing between an aluminium sliding door and an aluminium bi-folding door is a common conundrum for homeowners across Devon and Cornwall looking to renovate their properties.

-With many home extensions or renovations designed to add more natural light and blend the distinction between indoor and outdoor living, these are two common additions.
+With many home extensions or renovations designed to add more natural light and blur the distinction between indoor and outdoor living, these are two common additions that owners look to make.

 In this helpful guide, we’ll compare the two and explore which option could be best for you.